MattFleisch/portfolio-matthew-fleischman/README.md

-# portfolio-matthew-fleischman
+# Welcome
-Portfolio of projects I have done relating to the field of AI - built for job applications
+This is a portfolio of projects that I have done relationg to the field of AI.
+The 'projects' folder contains the code and corresponding reports I have written or co-authored.

+# Note
+Unfished projects can be found in the in-progress branch.